jjones203/architecture_kata/solution/adr/01-electronic-goods.md

 One of the requirements for the platform is to allow businesses to create a storefront on the application to encourage users to redeem their points.
 Limiting the number of items available to such storefront will make it easier to integrate with external businesses and boost their adoption with the Hey, Blue! program.

 ## Decision
 Providing storefronts on the Hey, Blue! platform puts the onus on the external businesses to provide a (or an additional) technical solution for their inventory and distribution of goods.
-Providing these entities with a simple application programming interface (API) and templates for listing gitf cards and promo rebate codes removes the need to manage SKUs (stock-keeping units) for the busineesses and technical team for Hey, Blue!.
+Providing these entities with a simple application programming interface (API) and templates for listing gift cards and promo rebate codes removes the need to manage SKUs (stock-keeping units) for the businesses and technical team for Hey, Blue!.

 ## Consequences

 ### Pros
-- Seemless adoption from external businesses
+- Seamless adoption from external businesses
 - Reduce technical complexity for first implementation of the platform

 ### Cons